IsmailSoomro21/IsmailSoomro21.github.io/_portfolio/portfolio-2.md

 ---

 ## Introduction
-A high-performance FastAPI-based microservice designed to detect and count juggling patterns in videos.
+A high-performance FastAPI-based microservice that detects and counts juggling patterns in videos.
 Supports both direct video uploads and S3-based processing, with robust error handling, monitoring, and asynchronous task management.
-Ideal for showcasing expertise in video processing, cloud integration, and API development.
+Built for scalability and reliability, this service demonstrates expertise in video processing, cloud integration, and API development, making it suitable for real-world applications in sports analytics, entertainment, and automated video analysis.

 ## Features
 * Video Processing